7 Signs Your Eating Habits Are Too Restrictive

 7. You force yourself to use skim milk in your coffee, just to save 10 or 20 calories.

-Mindful alternative: This is where mindfulness can really help.
-There are 90 calories in a cup of skim milk, 100 in a cup of 1 percent and 120 in a cup of 2 percent.
+Mindful alternative: There are 90 calories in a cup of skim milk, 100 in a cup of 1 percent and 120 in a cup of 2 percent.
 The difference in calories between these are negligible, so do a taste test.
 Have a small amount of all three, and choose whichever one introduces the most joy into your milk-drinking experience.
+It’s also important to know that skim milk has more sugar than cream, as well as different proteins that can lead to upset stomach and nausea— be mindful of your body’s response here.

 Obsessive calorie counting will leave you focusing on the numbers before everything else.
 Mindful calorie awareness is different — it’s about keeping everything in balance and allowing yourself to eat small amounts of almost any food, without the guilt and regret.